JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/documentation/user/streamers/tasks.md

 All room's admins have access to the Task Application (read and write access).

-When you promote someone as room admin or owner, he/she gets instantly access to the Task Application.
+When you promote someone as room admin or owner, they get instantly access to the Task Application.
-When you remove admin or owner rights to someone, he/she instantly loses access to the Task Application.
+When you remove admin or owner rights to someone, they instantly loses access to the Task Application.

 ### Task lists

 By default, there is one task list that has the same name as your live stream.

 You can use the form at the bottom to create a new task list.
-You can also edit existing tasks list using the edit button, or delete any task list (deleting a task list will also delete all its tasks).
+You can also edit existing task lists using the edit button, or delete any task list (deleting a task list will also delete all its tasks).

 Task lists are sorted alphabetically.